ethereum/ethereum-org-website/src/content/contributing/translation-program/index.md

   <Link to="/contributing/translation-program/acknowledgements/#poap">More on POAPs</Link>
 </InfoBanner>

+#### Acknowledgements {#acknowledgements}

+Ethereum.org is translated by thousands of community members and they are the key part of the Translation Program.
+We want to acknowledge our translators and support them on their career paths.
+Here are some of our translator acknowledgements:

+**Certificate**
+If you have contributed to the Translation Program and at least 5,000 of your translated words have been approved, you are eligible for an ethereum.org translator certificate.
+[More on certificates](/contributing/translation-program/acknowledgements/#certificate)

+**POAPs**
+All of our translators are eligible for a POAP (Proof of Attendance Protocol) - an NFT that proves their contribution to the ethereum.org Translation Program.
+[More on POAPs](/contributing/translation-program/acknowledgements/#poap)

+**Translator acknowledgements**
+Public acknowledgements of our top translators using [leaderboards](/contributing/translation-program/acknowledgements/) and a [list of all contributors to the Translation Program](/contributing/translation-program/contributors/).

 ### What we're working on {#our-projects}

 Our community of contributors is actively translating multiple high-impact websites and resources for the global Ethereum community.